VDA5050/VDA5050/VDA5050_EN.md

 ### 6.12.4 Requesting obstacle avoidance

 If the corridors within a mobile robot's currently active order have the `releaseRequired` flag set to true, it shall issue a request prior to deviating from the predefined trajectory of an edge.
 For this purpose, the robot shall add an `edgeRequest` object to its state message.
-Note that the `requestId` must be globally unique across all requests (e.g. `zoneRequest`, `edgeRequest`) issued by the mobile robot.
+Note that the `requestId` shall be unique across all requests (e.g. `zoneRequest`, `edgeRequest`) issued by the mobile robot.
+Master control shall only release the corridor for edges that are part of the base.

 The `requestStatus` is set to REQUESTED and the combination of `edgeId` and `sequenceId` references the edge's trajectory the robot asks to deviate from.
 The mobile robot has the option to request the approval for several edges simulatenously as long as they are part of its current base.
 The usage of each corridor shall be requested in a dedicated `edgeRequest` and each request must be approved inidivdually by master control.